IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 {::include ./figures/multi-technology-intra-domain-link.md}
 {: #fig-multi-technology-link title="Multi-technology intra-domain Ethernet and IP link discovery"}

+The Ethernet interface 5 on the P13 router is terminating two Ethernet abstract links:
+- The multi-technology intra-domain Ethernet link between logical Ethernet LTP 5-1 on PE13 and the logical Ethernet LTP 6-1 on BR11;
+- The cross-technology Ethernet link, which is supporting that multi-technology intra-domain Ethernet link, between the physical Ethernet LTPs 5-0 on PE13 and the physical Ethernet LTP 7-0 on the optical NE11.

 The P-PNC does not report any plug-id information on the logical Ethernet LTPs terminating intra-domain Ethernet links, such as the